ZhiGuangLu/qcs/README.md

 ## Installation
-We've uploaded the open source package to [PyPI](https://pypi.org/project/qcs-phy), and you can add this package into your Python with the command,
+We've uploaded the open source package to [PyPI](https://pypi.org/project/qcs-phy), and you can add this package to your Python with the command,
 ```
 pip install qcs_phy
 ```